 6. Check In On Emotions.

 You likely ask your partner simple questions, like “How was your day?”
 Take your interest further and allow each other to express emotions without judgment.
-Author Kristen Manieri shares how two questions make all the difference in her relationship: What would you like to be acknowledged for?
+Author and mindfulness coach Kristen Manieri shares how two questions make all the difference in her relationship: What would you like to be acknowledged for?
 What would you like me to know about your life?
 And for some couples, attending counseling sessions is a way to stay in a positive state before problems arise.

 7. Ask for Help.